This post may contain affiliate links. Please see my disclosure policy for details.

 Things to do on the Newhailes Estate

-Beyond an Outlander location of Newhailes House, there is so many things you can do around the Newhailes Estate!
+Beyond an Outlander location of Newhailes House, there are so many things you can do around the Newhailes Estate!

 It’s a huge area, covering 80 acres of parkland and there’s something for everyone here.